Mendrisio San Martino railway station

 Mendrisio San Martino railway station (Stazione di Mendrisio San Martino) is a railway station in the municipality of Mendrisio, in the Swiss canton of Ticino.
 It is an intermediate stop on the standard gauge Gotthard line of Swiss Federal Railways.

+The station, located near the Foxtown centre and several factories, makes the commercial and industrial area accessible to a large catchment area that uses public transport for its journeys.